Standardized Interpretable Fairness Measures for Continuous Risk Scores: Generalization to continuous risk scores

 It can be difficult to compare the expected classifier bias of datasets with distinct score distributions.
 Especially for imbalanced datasets score distributions are often highly skewed.
-In this case, disparities in dense score areas may be more critical as they effect more samples.
+In this case, disparities in dense score areas may be more critical as they affect more samples.
+Therefore, we developed a method that standardizes the bias computation, making it independent of data skewness.

+Our standardized disparity measures for risk scores are important especially when a monotonic transformation is applied to the score.
+A good example of such a scenario is given by the logistic regression, where both the probability or the linear term can be used as a score.
+The risk assessment of both variants is the same.
+It is also most likely that down-stream tasks would adopt to the score representation (linear term /probability) used.
+This means, both representations are likely to lead to the same treatment in down-stream tasks and to the same (un)fairness.
+Without invariance to monotonic transformations, the two representations would have different bias-measures.

+In a worst-case scenario an entity could apply a strictly monotonic function to their score, stretching areas with low bias and shrinking areas with high bias.
+Doing so would allow to mask the bias without any change in accuracy or better ranking of the disadvantaged group.
+This has already be proposed~\cite{jiang20a}.

 That is why we propose an alternative generalization that weights the thresholds by their frequency observed in the population.
-By this, the resulting fairness measures become distribution-free and evaluate the fairness of a bipartite ranking task, similar to ROC measures.
-Each sample is equally important in this scenario. \begin{definition}
+By this, the resulting disparity measures become independent of the concrete distribution and evaluate the fairness of a bipartite ranking task, similar to ROC measures.
+Each sample is equally important in this scenario.

+As a consequence, this allows for a meaningful comparison of different scores, even of scores with different ranges (e.g. a normally-distributed score that can take any real value and a uniformly-distributed score that only takes probabilities).
+Our methodology can thus be utilized to assess the effectiveness of debiasing approaches~\cite{hort2023bias}.